dgalli1/ytm-mpd/README.md

 ## Why MPD?

 MPD is a greate tool which works on every platform and can output to almost all sound devices.
 You can output to dlna, fifo or hardware devices.
 Implementing all of this would be a harder then to maintain then simply using mpd.
 On top of that it also automaticly buffers the stream and handels all of the complex logic.
+Also integration stuff like snapcast is already documented.

 ## Road Map